shreevatsa/site/_posts/2018-09-04-pdf-structure-2.md

     endstream
     endobj

 This is supposed to be the "content stream that constructs and paints the glyphs for that character".
-It may be helpful to actually look at this iamge data visually, so let's pursue this further.
+It may be helpful to actually look at this image data visually, so let's pursue this further.

 Here, `BI`, `EI`, `ID` are PDF operators for the begin/end of image data, and the actual image data, for inline images (see section 4.8.6 Inline Images in the PDF reference).
 The keys above stand for: ImageMask, Width, Height, BitsPerComponent, Filter (CCITTFaxDecode), and DecodeParms [sic].
 The value for `/DP` is itself a dictionary, the parameters to the CCITTFaxDecode filter being used here, whose keys represent (see Table 3.9):